 The Departmental and Programmatic Leadership SCK Institutes will support groups of participants who want to address issues concerning the mathematical education of teachers at the program or department level.

 These institutes are intensive, three to four-day events held at the University of Michigan School of Education in Ann Arbor, Michigan.
-They are free for admitted applicants, with a stipend for travel.
-For additional information about compensation click here.
+They are free for admitted applicants, with travel costs reimbursed.
+For additional information about reimbursement click here.

 For additional information about the content of the institutes, who should attend, and when the next event will be held, please navigate through the ‘Our Institutes’ menu above.